vilhjalmur12/syllabus-2018/assignments/day04/README.md

 Setup your AWS Client by logging in to AWS Educate and clicking the `Account Details` and following the instructions.

+<span style="color:red">**IMPORTANT**</span> For some reason an AWS educate session is only 1 hour, so you might need to do this part again if it expires before you finish day 4.
+None of your automated scripts should take this limitation into account, they can assume that the credentials are valid.

 ## Part 3 - Creating a Terraform File

 Create a file called `infrastructure.tf`: